muzairkhattak/object_centric_ovd_webpage/index.md

 <br/>

+We show compare our method with Detic, by building on their strong LVIS baseline using CenterNetV2 detector.

 | Method                                                                                       | APr | APc | APf | AP |
 |--------------------------------------------------------------------------------------------|------|----|---|------|
 | [Box-Supervised](https://arxiv.org/pdf/2201.02605.pdf)          | 16.3 | 31.0 | 35.4 | 30.0 |